strongloop/strongloop.com2/_posts/2018-08-21-fundamental-validations-for-http-requests.md

 *Please note that the validation against parameters checks the primitive types only, it doesn't apply JSON-schema based validation for non-body arguments.*

-A more detailed documentation for the parameter validations could be found in the [Parameters section](https://loopback.io/doc/en/lb4/Parsing-requests.html#parameters) on the Parsing Requests page.
+A more detailed documentation for the parameter validations can be found in the [Parameters section](https://loopback.io/doc/en/lb4/Parsing-requests.html#parameters) on the Parsing Requests page.

 ## Request Body Validation